Statistician

 Responsibilities

-- writing reports and articles for publication
+- write reports and articles for publication

 - providing projections of future student numbers, allowing for changes in the birth rate, and assessing how many teachers will be needed in the sector